 Table 4 shows that the most serious constraints against production of underutilised legumes in the study area were poor seed viability (\bar{x} =1.78), poor yield (\bar{x} =1.77) and lack of good market (\bar{x} =1.53).
 To overcome some of these identified constraints, the need for various government agencies especially agricultural research Institutes to carry out study with a view to generate technologies that would produce quality seeds and disseminate same to farmers cannot be over emphasised.
+Poor yield and lack of good market are two major factors that can discourage farmers from production of lesser legumes.

-Table 5 Chi-square analysis of relationship between respondents' personal characteristics and information channels among underutilised legumes' farmers in Oke-Ogun area of Oyo state.
+Table 5 Chi-square analysis of relationship between respondents' personal characteristics and information channels among farmers who cultivate underutilised legumes in Oke-Ogun area of Oyo State.